Perfume 101 | Understanding Fragrances | FAQ’S

 7.)
 When shouldn’t I wear fragrance?

 It’s not a good idea to wear fragrance if you’re planning to be in the sun.
 Most fragrances have a tendency to react with ultraviolet light, which will irritate the skin and often cause skin discoloration.
-If you desire to wear fragrance, and will be in the sun for an extended period of time, there are some (specially formulated/alcohol-free) available.
+There are some specially formulated/alcohol-free fragrances available, if you plan to be in the sun for an extended period of time.

 8.)
 What makes a fragrance smell differently on someone else?